Jay Z is 50! Celebrate by exploring his one—and only—movie role

-From savvy investments in tech to luxury alcohol to, of course, music, Jay Z has built his billion-dollar empire across a wide range of business endeavors and career moves—and for one brief, shining moment, it looked like “actor” could’ve been yet another line on his gilded resume.
+From savvy investments in tech to luxury alcohol to, of course, music, Jay Z has built his billion-dollar empire across a wide range of business endeavors and career moves—and for one brief, shining moment, it looked like “actor” could’ve been yet another line on his gilded résumé.

-Back in 2002, Jay Z starred in his first and only feature film State Property.
+Back in 2002, Jay Z starred in his first and only feature film, State Property.

 Well, “starred” is a bit of a stretch.